 Sailors are these days permitted to buy up to three cans of beer in lieu of the historical rum, to drink while off duty.

-Rum can still be issued under order of commanding officers to reward sailors for work well done and hard graft – something which Alistair recalled doing when he was Captain of HMS Manchester.
+Rum can still be issued under the order of commanding officers to reward sailors for work well done and hard graft – something which Alistair recalled doing when he was Captain of HMS Manchester.

 The Royal New Zealand Navy carried on the custom right up until 1990.